thawkin3/blog/articles/105_recursion_vs_loops_in_javascript.md

 };
 ```

 Note that we’ll ignore negative exponents for the purpose of this example, even though it’s perfectly valid to have a negative exponent in real life.
-We’ll also handle the case where the exponent is 0, since any number raised to 0 is always itself (`2^0 = 2`).
+We’ll also handle the case where the exponent is 0, since any number raised to 0 is always 1 (`2^0 = 1`).

 Just like we did for our factorial example, we’ve started with an initial `result` of 1.
 We then multiply `result` by `x` in a loop as we decrement `y` until we reach 0.